 Jane has published several papers in peer reviewed journals and is co author (with Dr Christopher Arnold) of three psychology text books: Psychology for Teaching Assistants, Teaching, Learning and Psychology and Excluded from School (with Dr Sarah Simpson).

 Jane has a wealth of experience in all aspects of the EP role.
 She has worked in all phases of education and has substantial experience working as contact EP for two schools catering for pupils with complex and profound difficulties. from this role she has developed expertise in the non aversive approach to managing challenging behaviour.
 She has used this approach in mainstream as well as special school contexts.

 Dynamic Assessment is a key feature of Jane's practice.
 For many years she was dissatisfied with the use of IQ tests.
 Discovering Dynamic Assessment (DA) gave her a meaningful way of carrying out a cognitive assessment that could be responsive to learners' background and culture.
 There is a dedicated page on this website about DA on this website where you can find more detailed information.
-DA has led to a broader interest in psychological assessment, leading to membership of the BPS Education Verifiers Group and, from October 2016, membership of the BPS Committee on Test Standards.
-Although DA is a key element of Jane's practice, she is also able to deliver therapeutic work and has undergone training in Cognitive Behaviour Therapy (CBT) and Motivational Interviewing.
+DA has led to a broader interest in psychological assessment, leading to membership of the BPS Education Verifiers Group and membership of the BPS Committee on Test Standards in 2016.
+Although DA is a key element of Jane's practice, she is also able to deliver therapeutic work and has undergone training in Cognitive Behaviour Therapy (CBT), Motivational Interviewing and Drawing and Talking.
 Through her PhD research into early reading she has maintained an interest in literacy acquisition, and difficulties in acquiring literacy and is the co author of the ENABLE Plus programme, an intervention programme for failing readers.
 She assisted in the development of the University of Birmingham's Language, Literacy and Dyslexia programme in 2011-12.

 Mr Michael Yeomans